|

 Transport it, unload, and return the empty promptly to avoid penalties

-The procedures for shipping FCL from the U.S. are pretty complex.
-However, if you are well organized and keep control of your international delivery, all this should cost you the money you would pay an international moving company.
+The procedures for transporting FCL are quite complex.
+However, if you are well-organized and keep control of your international delivery, all this should cost you the same amount you would pay an international moving company.

-Once again, if you can pack all your goods in boxes or crates, always consider the shipping cargo LCL as an alternative.
-If you ship internationally less than 10-15 cubic meters, then LCL should be less complicated, more convenient, and cheaper than FCL.
+Once again, if you can pack all your goods in boxes or crates, always consider the international shipping LCL as an alternative.
+If you ship internationally in quantities of less than 10-15 cubic meters, then LCL should be less complicated, more convenient, and cheaper than FCL.

-The most common way to deliver goods from the USA overseas is FCL shipping 20-foot, 40-foot, and 40HC multimodal sea freight containers.
+The most common method for delivering goods from the USA overseas is via FCL, utilizing 20-foot, 40-foot, and 40HC multimodal sea containers.

 However, there are other types of equipment in the international cargo transportation industry, such as 45-foot High Cubes, Open Top, Flat Racks, etc. However, such equipment is always subject to availability at CYs.
-If you are shipping regular cargo FCL, then consider these three types of equipment:
+If you ship regular commodities FCL, then consider these three types of equipment:

 20-foot standard